The Dollshouse Q&A page has some facts about trees, but, for those interested, here are some more:---

 It is not possible to date some trees, eg the Much Marcle Yew, because the core of central rings have rotted away.
 However, some trees are mentioned in literature such as Shakespeare/Tennyson and it is possible to locate some of these.

 Most people are aware that counting the rings in a felled tree (or a core sample) gives the age, one year per ring.
 However, this does not hold true for the Araucaria aracauna, a pine named after an India tribe.
 Known to most as the Monkey Puzzle Tree.
 For some reason this tree grows only two thirds of a ring a year.
 Thus 66 rings could be a 100 year old tree.
+There was a beautiful 70 foot tall Monkey Puzzle near my parents in Suffolk.
+Unfortunately when the roads were updated the roots were chopped too severely for it to survive although the main tree itself was untouched.

 There is an Oak Tree (quercus robur) in Kent, near where I did my teacher training so many years ago, that looks whole from one view, but the opposite side shows a main trunk that is hollow and like a chimney.